 HAT wants to bring hope, through education, to some of the most neglected and disadvantaged young women in Kenya.
 HAT’s vision is to see these girls fulfill their individual potential and give back to their communities and the wider society of Kenya.
 HAT’s motto is ‘Tumaini la Baadaye’ which means “Hope for the future”.

-We have currently funded over one hundred and forty girls through secondary education under the HAT programme.
-In 2014 HAT celebrated it's first graduate, eleven girls have now gone on to graduate from higher education.
+We have currently funded over one hundred and sixty girls through secondary education under the HAT programme.
+In 2014 HAT celebrated it's first graduate, more than 20 girls have now gone on to graduate from higher education.

 HAT has, since 2007, looked to fund ten girls in each year of secondary education (4 years) and two or three girls in higher education.
 The programme has been very successful and the girls have excelled.
 To date, the funding has come almost entirely from HAT's chairman Roger Hooper.
 The objective for the future is to raise additional funds from third parties to enable HAT to fund more girls through higher education.

 HAT is delighted that it's holistic approach has created a real sense for the girls of belonging to a family.

 Seminars are organised for the students every term.
 These add to the sense of belonging and provide a forum for discussion of a whole range of topics from career advice to challenging negative cultural influences.
 They form an integral part of an overall mentoring programme.
 HAT is also grateful to Strathmore University's Outreach Programme for assisting with this.

 © 2020.
 Hoopers Africa Trust.
 Registered charity in England - Charity number 1118193 - Company number 05924990 - Registered Office: 2 Stone Buildings, Lincoln's Inn, London.
 WC2A 3TH UNSUBSCRIBE